What is a Switch?

 Networks that are not congested can actually be negatively impacted by adding switches.
 Packet processing delays, switch buffer limitations, and the retransmissions that can result sometimes slows performance compared with the hub based alternative.
 If your network is not congested, don't replace hubs with switches.
 How can you tell if performance problems are the result of network congestion?
 Measure utilization factors and collision rates.

-Performance Boosts from Switching
+Good Candidates for Performance Boosts from Switching |

-Utilization load is the amount of total traffic as a percent of the theoretical maximum for the network type, 10 Mbps in Ethernet, 100 Mbps in Fast Ethernet.
-The collision rate is the number of packets with collisions as a percentage of total packages
+- Utilization more than 35% - Collision rates more than 10% Utilization load is the amount of total traffic as a percent of the theoretical maximum for the network type, 10 Mbps in Ethernet, 100 Mbps in Fast Ethernet.
+The collision rate is the number of packets with collisions as a percentage of total packages |

 Network response times (the user-visible part of network performance) suffers as the load on the network increases, and under heavy loads small increases in user traffic often results in significant decreases in performance.
 This is similar to automobile freeway dynamics, in that increasing loads results in increasing throughput up to a point, then further increases in demand results in rapid deterioration of true throughput.
 In Ethernet, collisions increase as the network is loaded, and this causes retransmissions and increases in load which cause even more collisions.
 The resulting network overload slows traffic considerably.